 This is because higher electronegative atom pulls the bonded electronegative charge slightly towards it and gains a partial negative charge.

-Few examples of nonpolar molecules are HCl, HBr, etc. You can check out the reason for the polarity of HBr.
+Few examples of nonpolar molecules are HCl, HBr, etc. You can check out the reason for the polarity of SCN.

 Why is CS2 a Nonpolar Molecule?